giantswarm/architect/README.md

 A highly opinionated tool used at Giant Swarm for building services.

-architect is used as part of the Giant Swarm release workflow, to **build services**.
+Architect is used as part of the Giant Swarm release workflow, to **build services**.
 The latest release is fetched automatically during builds (running on CircleCI), and then executed to perform the build.
 This allows us to update one tool, and affect all builds.